Department of Chemistry, VNIT

 11Debate and literary societyvNITprofessor-in-Charge2003-2005

-12Management Council, Sant Gadge Baba Amravati UniversirtSant Gadge Baba Amravati UniversirtyNominated member2023 onwards
+12Management Council, Sant Gadge Baba Amravati UniversirtSant Gadge Baba Amravati UniversirtyNominated member by Governor of Maharashtra2023 onwards

 14Board of Studies, ChemistrySamrat Ashok Technological Institute, VidishaExternal Expert2022 Onwards